 At present, radiative recombination is not the dominating loss mechanism in silicon-based photovoltaic devices and is included here for completeness.

 Band-to-band Auger recombination involves an electron in the conduction band transmitting excess energy to a third charge carrier (either a hole in the valence band or an electron in the conduction band) and relaxes to the valence band.
-This process does not involve the emission of a photon since the energy is transferred to a third carrier which absorbs both the energy and momentum and returns to its original state, for instance, by the emission of phonons [3-6].
-Auger recombination models two processes; when the excess energy of the Auger recombination process is transferred to another electron (“eeh” process) or another hole (“ehh” process) .
+This process does not involve the emission of a photon since the energy is transferred to a third charge carrier which absorbs both the energy and momentum and returns to its original state, for instance, by the emission of phonons [3-6].
+In Auger recombination the excess energy and momentum can either be transferred to another electron (“eeh” process) or to another hole (“ehh” process) .
 These transitions are modelled to be interactions between noninteracting quasi-free particles so that the rate of recombination is proportional to the product of the concentration of each participating particle [3, 4, 7, 8].
 The corresponding recombination rates of “ehh” and “eeh” processes are given by the formulae Ueeh = Cnn2p and Uehh = Cpnp2, where Cn and Cp are the Auger coefficients of electrons and holes respectively.
 Commonly used values of Cn and Cp were found by Dziewior and Schmid to be Cn = 2.8×10-32 cm6s-1 and Cp = 9.9×10‑32 cm6s-1 at 300 K .
 The net recombination rate from Auger processes is the sum of Ueeh and Uehh given by:

 with the intrinsic lifetime (taking into account radiative and Auger processes) given as